annxingyuan/use_lite_tfjs/chart-sketches/README.md

 capture everything you type and show how the vector changes over time

+02-typing-log-diff

+show how the current line is different than previous one by highlighting the abs dif between vectors

+03-grid-diff

 skip word

 for every token, draw a histogram/tiny grid of how each vector changes from the whole sentence when that token isn't included.